Skip to content

 • Check your land valuations and consider lodging an objection if something doesn’t look right

-• Seek advice early if your circumstances have changed exemptions, thresholds and structures all matter
+• Seek advice early if your circumstances have changed and ensure you're up to date with how this this may affect your exemptions, thresholds, and structures.

 Land tax is becoming less about last-minute compliance and more about forward planning.
 With thresholds frozen and exemptions tightening, small details can make a meaningful difference to your position.